mclaure/test-pyramid/test/e2e-test/README.md

 ## e2e-test
 ```
-End-to_end valdiation for front-end and back-end
+End-to-End validation for front-end and back-end
 ```
 ---
 ## Installing